- 80 (40 new students entering annually)

 - Degrees offered

-- Master of Global Affairs with three concentrations: International Peace Studies, Sustainable Development, or Global Affairs with options to specialize in areas such as economic development, human rights, international law, global religion, or regional or national culture or history.
+- Master of Global Affairs with three concentrations: International Peace Studies, Sustainable Development, or Governance and Policy—with options to specialize in areas such as economic development, human rights, international law, global religion, or regional or national culture or history.

 The Keough School is committed to diversity, with a student body that includes many international, linguistic, and disciplinary backgrounds.
-A global network of University of Notre Dame alumni, scholar-practitioners, and partner organizations provides students with unparalleled opportunities to make career connections and collaborate on global solutions.
+A global network of University of Notre Dame alumni, scholar-practitioners, and partner organizations provides students with opportunities to make career connections and collaborate on global solutions.
 Graduates benefit from Notre Dame’s impressive alumni network, which extends across 11 international centers and over 270 alumni clubs worldwide.

 To receive information directly from the Admissions Department, click here.